SAB113/CryoParticleSegment/README.md

 - Builds upon the work developed by [segmentation_models.pytorch](https://github.com/qubvel-org/segmentation_models.pytorch).
 - Integrates code from the [CRF - Conditional Random Fields](https://github.com/netw0rkf10w/CRF) project.
-- The NMS and Morphology and contour finding algorithms are implemented according to the descriptions and built upon the code of [PIXER](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2614-y) and [CASSPER](https://www.nature.com/articles/s42003-021-01721-1).
+- The NMS and Morphology and contour finding algorithms are implemented according to the descriptions and built upon the description and code of [PIXER](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2614-y) and [CASSPER](https://www.nature.com/articles/s42003-021-01721-1).